TaylorTurnerIT/nixserver/README.md

 ## Overview

 This repository contains the Infrastructure as Code (IaC) configuration for the **Tonga** homelab and its public-facing gateway.
 The core philosophy of this project is **strict reproducibility**.
-By leveraging Nix flakes, every component of the server—from the partition tables to the Minecraft server settings—is defined in code.
+By leveraging Nix flakes, every component of the server is defined in code.

 ### The Hybrid Challenge

 While the goal is pure NixOS everywhere, the public gateway runs on an Oracle VPS which presented specific technical limitations preventing a full NixOS install.
-To maintain declarative rigor, I implemented a **hybrid approach**:
+To maintain declarative rigor, I implemented a hybrid approach:

   * **Homelab:** Pure **NixOS** (Immutable system).
   * **VPS Gateway:** **Ubuntu** bootstrapped with **Nix + Home Manager** (Declarative user-space).